nightowl9276/Secret/README.md

 # CipherText Decoder

 Welcome, to you ***WhitePearl*** 👻.
-Want to decode the secret message written on your paper.
+Want to decode the secret message written on your paper?
 Please read everything written here carefully(**-1 alph**)!.

 ## How to Use (If you have a PC)